AET9RNAL/HEAT-FUSE/README.md

 ### game_memory.dll

 Required by the `game_memory` core plugin.
 Compiled native reader; sources are not distributed.
-The DLL exposes a narrow named-read API - no offsets or module names are accessible from Python.
+The DLL exposes a narrow named-read API.

 ---